Jiojw/Bh/README.md

-# Educlick-RDP
+# Educlick RDP
-Educlick RDP or VPS is a VPS server for education purposes for 6 hours (only).
+Educlick RDP is a free VPS network for students and researchers (Dev).
+Tutorials to Educlick-RDP is comming soon on [**Educlick RDP Blogs**](https://amarnath-o2o.github.io/Educlick-RDP/how/)
-## important
-Please not This is a test only and not yet been officially released check at https://www.educlick.page/cloud/vps to know weather it is released or not .
-# Strict
-You shouldn't use this RDP for commercial purposes, the RDP is only released for educational purposes.